ElkonLab/scGWAS/vignettes/all.md

 ### Preprocessing

-We will use extract the count matrix from the monocle object.
-Fir, Load the object:
+We will use extract the count matrix from the Monocle object.
+We load the object:

 ``` r